Personal loan without SCHUFA in Germany 2026

 Open a German bank account

-If you do not have one already, opening a Girokonto creates the first entry in your SCHUFA file.
+If you do not have one, a Girokonto creates the first entry in your SCHUFA file.
 The age of your oldest bank account is one of the 12 scoring factors in the new system.

 Get a postpaid mobile contract

-A Handyvertrag (postpaid phone plan) is one of the easiest contracts reported to SCHUFA.
-Paying the monthly bill on time for 6 months creates a reliable positive entry.
+A Handyvertrag is one of the easiest contracts reported to SCHUFA.
+Paying the monthly bill on time for 6 months builds a reliable positive entry.

 A Ratenkredit of EUR 1,000 to 3,000 specifically for credit building, repaid on time over 12 to 24 months, generates a strong positive payment history.
-Use our loan calculator to estimate the cost.
+The loan calculator can estimate your monthly cost.

 Apply for a credit card

 A basic credit card, even with a low limit, adds another positive credit line.
-The age of your oldest credit card is a scoring factor.
-Our credit card comparison can help you find one that fits.
+The age of your oldest credit card is a scoring factor in the new model.

 Pay everything on time

-This sounds obvious, but payment defaults are the single most damaging factor in the new SCHUFA system.
-Set up direct debits (Lastschrift) for all recurring bills to avoid missed payments.
+Payment defaults are the single most damaging factor in the new SCHUFA system.
+Setting up direct debits (Lastschrift) for every recurring bill is the easiest way to avoid missed payments.

-For more practical guidance on credit building as a newcomer, including which banks are most receptive, read our guide on personal loans for foreigners in Germany.
-If you already have a German bank account and want to compare current loan rates, try our loan calculator or the English-language loan comparison.
+For practical guidance on credit building as a newcomer, including which banks are most receptive to applications without a German history, read our guide on personal loans for foreigners in Germany.
+If you already have a German bank account and want to compare current loan rates, try our English loan calculator or the full loan comparison.

 Visa-based eligibility, SCHUFA for newcomers